 We offer a range of flexible and competitive solutions tailored for all types of users together with proactive management of your renewal date.

-For those businesses that have gas connections, the following are typical of the annual bills.
+For those businesses that have gas connections, the following statistics show typical kWh prices that form the basis of annual bills.

-Calculate your average bills using our online gas calculator.
+Calculate your average bills using our online gas calculator for metric and imperial meters.

-The wholesale price of gas has fallen 19% from its December 2013 peak with 2015 levels stable at an average 42.2p per Therm.
+The wholesale price of gas has fallen 19% from its December 2013 peak with 2018 levels stable at an average 44.641p per Therm.

 One Therm is the equivalent to 29.3 kWh, so the price per kWh is 1.44 pence or £0.0144.
 These are the prices paid by the suppliers excluding any Government levies, VAT, distribution costs, profits and TRANSCO fees.